Sleep Is the Primary Driver of Recovery

 Overnight Stress

 Autonomic stress load during sleep.
-Moderate post-hike elevation is consistent with high-load.
+Moderate post-session elevation is consistent with high-load.
 Persistent elevation indicates incomplete recovery.

 See: TrailGenic™ Biomarkers Hub → · Sleep Response to High Load — Full Dataset →